 2. You gut lining is the delicate barrier between what’s in your intestines and the rest of your body

-This is where nutrients extracted from your food during digestion are absorbed into the bloodstream so they can go on to fuel your cells.
-This membrane barrier selectively allows small nutrient molecules to pass through (amino acids, fatty acids, vitamins, minerals) while retaining other things to the gut that are not supposed to enter circulation (food not fully broken down, byproducts from gut microbes, toxins)
+Now it’s time to absorb the nutrients into your bloodstream so they can go on to fuel your cells.
+This membrane barrier selectively allows small nutrient molecules (amino acids, fatty acids, vitamins, minerals) to pass through your gut lining while retaining other things to the gut that are not supposed to enter circulation (food not fully broken down, byproducts from gut microbes, toxins)

 3. Your gut lining houses 2/3 of you immune system

-This is how poor gut health can lead to inflammatory ailments elsewhere in the body.
+This is one way poor gut health can lead to inflammatory ailments elsewhere in the body

 Learn More